 The dispute then continued as its focus shifted to the control of the Coordination Centre.
-Like the Italian WEEE Decree, the Batteries Decree requires all collective battery systems and individually complying producers to join and finance a SINGLE Coordination Centre to ensure homogenous battery collection throughout Italy.
+Like the Italian WEEE Decree, the Batteries Decree requires all collective battery organisations and individually complying producers to finance and join a SINGLE Coordination Centre to ensure homogenous battery collection throughout Italy.

-On 23 December 2008, five days after the Battery Decree entered into force, a Coordination Centre for Batteries and Accumulators (CdCPA), initiated by Syracuse-based WEEE system RAECYCLE and supported by COBAT, was established.
+On 23 December 2008, five days after the Battery Decree entered into force, a Coordination Centre for Batteries and Accumulators (CdCPA), initiated by Syracuse-based WEEE organisation RAECYCLE and supported by COBAT, was established.
 Three months later, ANIE - which had initiated the Coordination Centre for WEEE - announced the constitution of a second Coordination Centre for Batteries and Accumulators (CCNPA).
-ANIE's CCNPA claimed to have the support of over 90% of portable battery producers (including DURACELL, ENERGIZER, PANASONIC, BEGHELLI, SONY, VARTA and PHILIPS).
+ANIE'S CCNPA claimed to have the support of over 90% of portable battery producers (including DURACELL, ENERGIZER, PANASONIC, BEGHELLI, SONY, VARTA and PHILIPS).

-Both Centres worked independently, coordinating the systems' battery take-back operations in the same regions.
+Both Centres worked independently, coordinating the organisations' battery take-back operations in the same regions.
 It took until June 2011 for the two competing, unapproved Coordination Centres to agree to unite.

-In November 2012, a new National Coordination Centre for Batteries and Accumulators (CDCNPA) signed an agreement with the National Association of Italian Municipalities (ANCI).
+In November 2012, a new National Coordination Centre for Batteries and Accumulators (CDCNPA) signed an agreement ANCI.
 The agreement is required for the Government's approval of the Coordination Centre, and i.a. requires collection centres to register with CDCNPA, and defines the operational parameters for take-back and the compensation paid to municipalities for waste battery collection (minimum EUR 70 per tonne).
-CDCNPA's take- back coordination of waste batteries collected at municipal collection points, retail outlets and WEEE treatment facilities began in July 2012 and has been fully operational since late 2012.
+CDCNPA's take-back coordination of waste batteries collected at municipal collection points, retail outlets and WEEE treatment facilities began in July 2012 and has been fully operational since late 2012.

-Coordination centre CDCNPA assigns pick-up requests from waste battery collection points to systems and individual producers on the basis of geographical areas, taking into account the systems' market shares.
+Coordination centre CDCNPA assigns pick-up requests from waste battery collection points to organisations and individual producers on the basis of geographical areas, taking into account the organisations' market shares.

 Waste batteries arising at WEEE dismantlers are also subject to CDCNPA coordination.
-Moreover, all larger battery systems except COBAT are also WEEE systems.
+Moreover, all larger battery organisations except COBAT are also WEEE organisations.
 As such, the possibility of deliberate leakage of waste batteries from dismantlers is considered low.

 Coordination Centre data show that a collection rate of 27% was reached in 2012, the third year after the take-back obligation came into force.
 Despite the late start of the coordination centre, collection rates on a current year basis were already above 20% in 2010 and 2011.
+Due to a 5% increase in nominal collection, and a 10% decrease in POM volumes in 2013, the collection rate reached close to 30%.
+However, the Coordination Centre's data, in particular POM, do not fully reflect the entire market111 anb the Centre does not have access to national data.